4rkal/blog/content/posts/git.md

 ---
-title: "Setup your own git server"
+title: Setup your own git server
 date: 2023-03-05T17:11:40+03:00
 tags:
+  - "selfhosting"
-- selfhosting
+  - "linux"
 ---
 There are numerous benefits to running your own git server as opposed to Github .
 Your code cannot be used for profit .
 Additionally, nobody can delete your code base .

 # Requirements
-1. A computer for your server (running linux preferably debian)
+1. A computer for your server (running [[linux]] preferably debian)
 2. An internet connection (pretty hard without one)
 3. A second computer with git installed